BenjaminShinar/Books-Resources/c++ Weekly/Episodes.md

 std::exchange(a,b);
 Local class inside lambda, lambda capture list

-Return a struct with refernces to the capture list, and have it be modifiable from outside
+Return a struct with references to the capture list, and have it be modifiable from outside

 ## C++ Weekly - Ep 52 - C++ To C Compilation